 The difficulty of obtaining a job depends very much on the industry.
 Those with specialised skills in one of Gibraltar's main industries stand a good chance of finding work.

-As English is commonly spoken throughout Gibraltar, it's very much possible to get a job without knowledge of Spanish.
-However, Spanish skills can sometimes set applicants apart from those that don't speak the language.
+As English is commonly spoken throughout Gibraltar, it's possible to get a job without knowledge of Spanish.
+That said, Spanish skills can sometimes set applicants apart from those that don't speak the language.